ojung/ojung.github.io/content/resume.md

 with a latency of below 100ms.

 As data engineer I used and maintained a 1000 core petabyte-size hadoop cluster and another 250 core 500Tb HBase cluster.
-I help ingest terabytes of data per day.
+I helped ingest terabytes of data per day.
 Apart from that I was also involved in planning, designing and implementing services for use in real-time-bidding systems and a data management platform with high requirements for low latency and high throughput.